nvdh/paaf/README.md

 ### Expressing a warning

-**`@GodChild`** : Sometimes you encounter crappy code, but there is no way you can refactor it, written by the manager at the times he was still a developer.
+**`@GodChild`** : Sometimes you encounter crappy code, but there is no way you can refactor it, because it's written by the manager at the times he was still a developer.
 He got promotion to get rid of him as a developer, but he still won't bear with changes to his code, since he is God now.
 Protect your fellow developers from fiddling with this code by annotating it using the `@GodChild` annotation.

 *Example*: